For documentation on contributing to osquery, please read the CONTRIBUTING.md file.

 make format_master before submitting any code.

-osquery has some basic linting for documentation that gets rendered on the osquery tables page.
+osquery has some basic linting for documentation that gets rendered on the osquery schema page.
 Breaking these linting rules will cause table generation to fail and all builds will break.

 Active Linting Rules